stacksgov/sips/sips/sip-16/sip-016-token-metadata.md

 ## Localization

-The localized data follow the same JSON schema with property `version` as required and all other properties as optional.
+The localized data follow the same JSON schema with property `sip` as required and all other properties as optional.

 The localized data overwrite data provided in the default meta data JSON.
 The localized data can provide only partial data.